Bitcoin Taxation Guide

 See also: Best Crypto Banks

-Crypto Taxes in Canada
+Bitcoin Taxation in Canada

 Cryptocurrencies may have taken a back seat this year as a result of the onset of a global health crisis.
 Bitcoin, for example, continues to play an essential role.
 The Canada Revenue Agency's (CRA) Interpretation Bulletins and Information Circulars make no clear reference to the Bitcoin tax.
 It has, however, addressed income tax decisions and technical interpretation in order to decide whether transactions involving cryptocurrencies are taxable.